dcordiercnrs/VIMS-IR_uncertainties/README.md

    mentioned `CSV` file, all these cubes (total size: 313MB) may be automatically downloaded from Nantes University repository (https://vims.univ-nantes.fr/) with the `PyVIMS` tool.
- - since the analysis relies basically on a Monte-Carlo algorithm, we provide precisely used in our study under the form of 2 HDF5 files:
+ - since the analysis relies basically on a Monte-Carlo algorithm, we provide precisely used in our study under the form of 2 HDF5 files available in the directory `ANALYSIS_HDF5/`:
    - `stoDFrame_CubeData_NEW.hdf5` (48 KB) containing global features of employed cubes.
    - `stoDFrame_PavData_NEW.hdf5` (79 MB) containing the data of 3x3 pixels blocks picked-up in cubes. this way, any colleague, can potentially reproduce exactly the work we have done.
 Each of these compressed file contains